BrianDavisMath/FDA-COVID19/README.md

 ## Workflow
 The data aggregation process will be documented elsewhere.
 For the purposes of this work, we will assume that we have received a zipped folder containing:
   * interactions.txt: Each row contains a CID (drug/ligand), a PID (protein), and a binary label.
-  * a folder protein_features: each file in the folder contains a line for each CID, plus a row of features
+  * a folder protein_features: each file in the folder contains a row of features for each CID.
-  * a folder ligand_features: each file in the folder contains a line for each PID, plus a row of features
+  * a folder ligand_features: each file in the folder contains a row of features for each PID.

 ### Assembling Raw Features
   * A csv file indexed by PID is created by concatenating the rows of each file in protein_features folder.